 Celebrated during January, Si Donyi is a significant festival of the Tagin people.
 It is rooted to the tribe’s believe that the sun, moon, earth and natural elements play a vital role in the daily lifestyle and tribulations.

 The climate of Arunachal Pradesh varies with elevation.
-Areas of high altitude near to the Tibetan border have an alpine-tundra climate.
-At mid elevations, the climate is temperate.
+Areas of high altitude near the Tibetan border have an alpine-tundra climate.
+At mid-elevations, the climate is temperate.
 At the foothills and plains, the climate remains humid subtropical with hot summers and mild winters.
 The state receives heavy rainfall of 2000 to 4100 millimeters annually, with most rain during the summers from April to October.
 For this reason, winters remain ideal to travel in the state.
 The maximum summer temperature is around 35 Celsius.
-The minimum winter temperature can go below 0 Celsius in higher inhabited areas.
+The minimum winter temperature can drop below 0 Celsius in higher inhabited areas.